Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 16-whatsnext is a script that displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

+17-hidethisword is a script to display all the lines in the file /etc/passwd that do not contain the pattern "bin"